 First introduced in 1977 by Ron Rivest, Adi Shamir and Leonard Adleman of the Massachusetts Institute of Technology, RSA is named after their last initials.

 This makes RSA one of the most widely used encryption mechanisms worldwide.
-However, the computational complexity of RSA makes it a relatively less efficient and resource-heavy algorithm.
-Hence, it is not suitable for encrypting large messages or files.
+However, the computational complexity of RSA, it is not ideal to encrypt a huge amount of data.

 (Read our primer on AES, another common encryption standard.)